• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: TheSocialSalesGirls.com | Apple Podcasts | Spotify

-Susan Bradley built The Social Sales Girls around one core belief: that ecommerce success comes from becoming a marketing-first store owner.
-Her show, The Ecommerce Roadmap, takes listeners behind the scenes of real stores – showing what’s working, what isn’t, and what the data actually says.
+Susan Bradley built The Social Sales Girls around one core belief: that ecommerce success comes from becoming a marketing first store owner.
+Her show, The Ecommerce Roadmap, has published over 300 episodes and takes listeners behind the scenes of real stores, showing what’s working, what isn’t, and what the data actually says.
+Susan is a successful ecommerce entrepreneur who has built, grown, and sold multiple seven figure businesses, and she created the Reliable Revenue® framework that underpins her teaching approach.

-Susan combines solo episodes with guest interviews featuring founders and growth consultants.
+Susan combines solo episodes with hot seat style coaching sessions where she works through real store challenges live.
 The result is a show that feels grounded in reality, not theory.
-If you’re building a Shopify store and want a clear framework for driving profitable, predictable sales, this is one of the most practical shows in the space.
+If you’re building a Shopify store and want a clear framework for driving profitable, predictable sales (especially if you’re in the earlier stages of growth or transitioning from in person to online sales) The Ecommerce Roadmap is one of the most practical shows in the space.

 How to Choose the Right Ecommerce Podcast for You